Is it a mobile home or manufactured home? We’ll put the question to rest once and for all!

 A manufactured home was built after June 15, 1976, when the Manufactured Home Construction and Safety Standards Act went into effect.

-While a mobile home is entirely different from a manufactured home but the two terms are used interchangeably.
-It makes for a difficult conversation and makes writing about the structures a bit more complicated than most realize.
+While a mobile home is different from a manufactured home, the two terms are used interchangeably.
+It makes for a difficult conversation and makes writing about the homes a bit more complicated than most realize.